Complexity of constraint satisfaction: Conjunctive query evaluation and containment

 Since the homomorphism problem is equivalent to conjunctive query evaluation and conjunctive query containment, these two problems are equivalent to constraint satisfaction as well.

 Join evaluation

-Every constraint can be viewed as a table in a database, where the variables are interpreted as attributes names and the relation is the set of records in the table.
-The solutions of a constraint satisfaction problem are the result of an inner join of the tables representing its constraints; therefore, the problem of existence of solutions can be reformulated as the problem of checking whether the result of an inner join of a number of tables is empty.
+Every constraint can be viewed as a table in a database, where the variables are interpreted as attribute names and the relation is the set of records in the table.
+The solutions of a constraint satisfaction problem are the result of an inner join of the tables representing its constraints; therefore, the problem of existence of solutions can be reformulated as the problem of checking whether the result of an inner join of a number of tables is nonempty.